 Ellouise has worked with WW Films on a number of short films including ‘The Love Letter’ and ‘In Her Place’.
 ‘143’ is Ellouise’s first feature film role.
 Ellouise was a member of the National Youth Theatre and previously trained at Helen O’Grady Drama School and Identity School of Acting.

-Ella is a 24-year-old actor/singer and has been performing since before she can remember.
-She has gigged as a professional singer since the age of 14, and in 2017 Ella graduated from the acting course at Rose Bruford College.
+Ella is an actor/singer/songwriter and has been performing since before she can remember.
+She has gigged as a professional singer for over ten years and in 2017 Ella graduated from the acting course at Rose Bruford College.
 Since graduating, Ella has appeared in many short films, starred as Maureen in a London production of ‘RENT’, formed various musical ensembles and played the lead in her first feature film – ‘143’.
 Ella also contributed as a producer and songwriter, composing the song ‘As Long As You’re Mine’ especially for the film.

 After a decade-long hiatus from the performing arts, Rory left a career in business and returned to the stage in 2017 in a 20-show run at the Edinburgh Fringe Festival, playing Clyde in ‘Walls and Bridges’, directed by Nick J. FIeld.